Skip to main content

 Am I a sexually liberated woman?

 On my personal scale, yes.
 Anything I have wanted to try, I have tried.
-But I am still consciously aware if how others might perceive me.
+But I am still consciously aware of how others might perceive me.
 Even so, I am not ashamed to enjoy sex.
 Too many females are taught that enjoying sex is wrong.
 Immoral.
 Something only "loose" women do.

 I don't promote promiscuity.
 I do promote knowledge of sex, sex partners history, what pleases oneself.
 I promote making smart, healthy decisions with sex.
 Whether you have multiple partners or just one, only do what feels right for YOU.
 And own that.
 Be secure in your decisions.